stuerp/foo_input_pmd/README.md

 ## Change Log

+v0.5.0, 2023-xx-xx, *"Release name missing in action"*

+* Fixed: Samples loaded from .WAV files played at the wrong frequency.

 v0.4.0, 2023-10-08, *"Rough edges, be gone!"*

 * Added: Checkbox to enable or disable the use of PPS samples (default: false).